Immutability functional programming

 Test your knowledge with multiple choice flashcards

-What is a key characteristic of functional programming?
+What is the importance of understanding immutable data structures in functional programming?

 Next